Understanding Kenya’s 3% SEP & 16% VAT

 That’s why Kenya introduced two key digital taxes: a 3% Significant Economic Presence (SEP) Tax and a 16% Value Added Tax (VAT) on digital services.
 These taxes apply even if your company has no physical presence in Kenya.

-The catch?
-Many non-resident companies are unaware of these taxes—until the Kenya Revenue Authority (KRA) issues a demand notice.
+Unfortunately, Many non-resident companies are unaware of these taxes until the Kenya Revenue Authority (KRA) issues a demand notice.
 By then, penalties and compliance issues are already on the table.

 Understanding Kenya’s SEP Tax for Non-Resident Digital Businesses

-On December 27, 2024, Kenya scrapped its old 1.5% Digital Service Tax and replaced it with a 3% Significant Economic Presence (SEP) tax.
-This new tax is targeted at non-resident businesses that earn income from selling digital services and products to Kenyans.
+On December 27, 2024, Kenya repealed its 1.5% Digital Service Tax and introduced a new 3% Significant Economic Presence (SEP) tax.
+This tax targets non-resident businesses that earn income by selling digital services or products to Kenyan users.

-💡 Important: SEP is paid directly from your revenue — it’s not passed on to customers like VAT.
+💡 Important: SEP is paid directly from your revenue.
+It’s not passed on to customers like VAT.
+It is a direct income tax.

 What Counts as a Digital Service?